 Before your Nyloc nut can melt, the battery will have likely already begun to melt, as it did here.
-So even if you somehow exceeded the 284F, and the Nyloc nut failed to perform its locking feature, and this can only be considered a secondary failure, we would still need to have a primary failure or a nut torque failure first..
+Even if you somehow exceeded the 284F, and and your battery has not exploded, and the Nyloc nut failed to perform its locking feature, this can only be considered a secondary failure when compared to what most batteries ship with.
+Before we can even get to a Nyloc failure, we would still need to have a primary failure or a nut torque failure first.

-In this case we had a primary failure mode, lack of proper nut torque, which lead to high resistance and then to the battery case melting.
-A physically melted battery case and yet a secondary failure of the Nyloc still did not occur.
+In this case we had a primary failure mode, lack of proper nut torque, which lead to high resistance and then to the battery case melting and the heat shrink melting.
+A physically melted battery case, and the heat shrink melted and yet a secondary failure of the Nyloc nut still did not occur.

 My personal preference here is to use a locking washer when ever I can, but when it won’t fit, I have no issues using a properly torqued Nyloc nut on a battery terminal.

-How often do I see regular nuts, like most battery manufactures actually ship the product with, that lack a locking washer actually come loose?
-Not all that often.
-When I do, there are often signs or evidence they were tightened by a pair of pliers, as is the case here.
+How often do I see regular hex nuts, like price-point sensitive battery manufactures ship the product with, that lack a locking washer, actually come loose?
+Not all that often but, I do see it..
+When I do, there are often signs or evidence they were tightened by a pair of pliers, as was the case here.

-When tightened with a wrench it is actually pretty rare to see a loose standard nut, even without a locking washer.
+When tightened with a wrench, & properly torqued, it’s actually pretty rare to see a loose standard nut, even without a locking washer, come loose.
+When I do see this the battery installation has been sloppy, allowed too much battery movement and had sub-optimal strain relief for the large gauge wire.
 The key words are “properly torqued“.
-Properly torqued is the reason the ABYC, USCG & marine industry has moved away from wing-nuts.
+Properly torqued is the reason the ABYC, USCG & marine industry has moved away from allowing wing-nuts.

-Boaters and techs far to often opt to not to use a wing nut wrench and improperly believe proper torque means with thumb and fore finger.
-It is simply not possible to properly torque a wing nut with your thumb and fingers.
-It is also not advisable to torque standard nuts with a pair of cheap pliers..
-Would you torque your lug nuts with pliers………..??
+Boat owners and sloppy marine techs far to often opt to not to use a wing nut wrench or pliers to apply the proper torque.
+They improperly believe proper torque means with thumb and fore finger.
+It’s simply not possible to properly torque a wing nut with your thumb and fingers.
+It is also not advisable to torque standard nuts with a pair of cheap pliers.
+Would you torque your vehicles lug nuts with pliers………..??

 I can personally point to numerous instances of loose wing nuts, but not a single case where a Nyloc came free because it melted and then vibrated loose.
-In almost every case of a wing nut coming loose it was because the installer made the nuts “finger tight” which is a far cry from wrench tight..
+In almost every case of a wing nut coming loose it was because the installer made the nuts “finger tight” which is a far cry from properly torqued..

-I find it interesting to note that the ABYC safety standards specifically prohibits wing nuts above 6GA wire but they make no such prohibition for Nyloc nuts.
+It’s also interesting to note that the ABYC safety standards specifically prohibit wing nuts above 6GA wire but they make no such prohibition for Nyloc nuts.

-My only point here is to suggest that I would rather see a Nyloc used rather than the option of a regular nut with no lock washer or a wing nut with no lock washer.
-My first preference, if it will fit, is for a Nyloc nut and locking washer, second choice would be a nut and locking washer, third choice a Nyloc only and fourth choice a regular nut, all of these of course properly torqued.
-Unfortunately there are situations where a regular nut is all that will fit on the post and in this case proper torque is a must..
+My only point here is to suggest that I would prefer to see a Nyloc used rather than the option of a regular nut with no lock washer or a wing nut with no lock washer.
+My first preference, if it will fit the post, is for a Nyloc nut and locking washer, second choice would be a hex nut with lock washer, as many premium battery makers ship with.
+A Wizz nut would be a third choice.
+The fourth choice a regular nut without a locking washer.
+All of these choices, of course, properly torqued.

 It Actually Got Hot Enough To Melt The Heat Shrink